110v4/110v4/README.md

 Hey, I'm Nova.

-I love FOSS and especially the GNU+Linux OS.
+I love FOSS, especially the GNU operating system and the Linux kernel.